 - i.
 Economic constraints: Financial constraints by the Government could derail implementation. - ii.
-Increase in poverty: Increase in the number of beneficiaries on the programme could due to poverty will require more students in need of nutritional support.
-This could hamper the ability of the programme to provide for all identified poor and vulnerable may be threatened. - iii.
-Internal Organisational Weaknesses: This pose a risk to the successful execution of the policy.
-Strengthening this capacity is of utmost importance. - iv.
-Lack of Coordination between the policymaking and the programme implementation arms of school feeding pose a significant risk to the policy's effectiveness. - v.
+Increase in poverty: Increase in the number of beneficiaries on the programme due to poverty will require more students in need of nutritional support.
+This could hamper the ability of the programme to provide for all identified children. - iii.
+Internal Organisational Weaknesses: This poses a risk to the successful execution of the policy.
+Strengthening of this capacity is of utmost importance. - iv.
+Lack of Coordination between the policymaking and the programme implementation arms of school feeding pose a significant risk to the policy's effectiveness.
+To this effect, the MoEY along with the MoHW will continue to engage the direct stakeholders to mitigate against any risks of collaboration. - v.
 Vagaries of agriculture sector output: The policy requires that at least 10% of meal inputs be from locally produced items.
 This may be threatened when there are downturns in local agriculture production.
 This target may also be compromised if the distribution channels for produce are underdeveloped, resulting in inconsistencies in the availability of local inputs.